 Be sure to describe not just the sound itself, but where and when you hear it.
 Does it happen when you shift, turn, go uphill, or when it’s cold?
 All of those details can be a great help in diagnosing the problem.

 Better yet, see if your mechanic will go for a ride-along.
-Ask if they’re willing to go for a short drive with you so that you can show them exactly when it happens and what it sounds like.
+If they’re willing to go for a short drive with you, you'll be able to show them exactly when it happens and what it sounds like.